 Who is part of the Discipline Committee?

-The Discipline Committee is composed of five members, four of whom are members of the Association, approved by the Board and one public member appointed by the Minister of Health.
+The Discipline Committee is composed of not fewer than two members who are members of the Association, and one public representative appointed by the Minister of Health.

 What is the mandate of the Discipline Committee?